epccs/Driver/USBuart/README.md

 The USBuart board has a FT231 USB serail bridge that is level shifted with 74LVC07A buffer for use with logic levles from 5V to 1.8V.

 ## Inputs/Outputs/Functions

 ```
         UART lines
         Target side power controls IOFF when port is closed
+        17mA from USB 5V powers IOFF buffer when port is open
+        Green LED shows when port is open
 ```

 ## Uses

 ```
-        With port closed a connection to RPUadpt does not glitch the RS422 bus.
+        With port closed a connection to RPUadpt does not glitch the serial bus.
 ```